SidKad2003/SidKad2003.github.io/source/_posts/eSSVI.md

 # eSSVI
 The elegance of the eSSVI model lies in its ability to capture the full implied volatility surface with just a few parameters, while staying arbitrage-free.
 But implementing it in practice is far from plug-and-play.

-In this section, I break down the inner mechanics of eSSVI — from what each parameter does, to how the surface is calibrated as an optimization problem.
+In this section, I break down the inner mechanics of **Power style** eSSVI — from what each parameter does, to how the surface is calibrated as an optimization problem.
 I also dive into the errors I faced during implementation, what caused them, and how I fixed them.

 This is where theory meets reality.
 ## 1. Understanding the eSSVI Parametrization